Ramangarg69420/Sign-Language-Translation/README.md

 Key Features

-Sign to Text Conversion: Users can perform sign language gestures using a webcam, which are then interpreted and displayed as text in real-time.
+Sign-to-Text Conversion: Users can perform sign language gestures using a webcam, which are then interpreted and displayed as text in real-time.

 Text to Sign Language Conversion: Users can input text, which will trigger a visual representation of the corresponding sign language gestures through video clips.